Profinite commensurability of S-arithmetic groups: Preliminaries

 The congruence subgroups show that an \(S\)-arithmetic group \(\Gamma = \mathbf{G}(\mathcal{O}_{k,S})\) comes with a wealth of finite index subgroups.
 This raises the question whether they actually provide for all (or essentially all) finite index subgroups of \(\Gamma\).
 To state the precise, modern version of the problem, recall that \(\widehat{\Gamma}\) denotes the \emph{profinite completion} of \(\Gamma\), the projective limit along the inverse system of all finite quotient groups of \(\Gamma\).
 Since the congruence completion \(\overline{\Gamma}\) is a profinite group as well, the universal property of \(\widehat{\Gamma}\) yields a canonical homomorphism \(\pi \colon \widehat{\Gamma} \rightarrow \overline{\Gamma}\) that restricts to the identity on \(\Gamma\).
 It is always an epimorphism because the image is dense, as it contains \(\Gamma\), and closed because \(\widehat{\Gamma}\) is compact and \(\overline{\Gamma}\) is Hausdorff.
 The kernel \(C(k, \mathbf{G}, S)\) of \(\pi\) is known as the \emph{congruence kernel} of the \(k\)-group \(\mathbf{G}\) with respect to~\(S\).
 We thus have a short exact sequence

-The \emph{congruence subgroup problem} asks to determine \(C(k, \mathbf{G}, S)\), the most important question being whether it is \emph{finite} in which case we say that the \(k\)-group \(\mathbf{G}\) has the \emph{congruence subgroup property} (CSP) with respect to \(S\).
+The \emph{congruence subgroup problem} asks to determine \(C(k, \mathbf{G}, S)\), the most important question being whether the profinite group \(C(k,\mathbf{G},S)\) is actually \emph{finite} in which case we say that the \(k\)-group \(\mathbf{G}\) has the \emph{congruence subgroup property} (CSP) with respect to \(S\).